foundling/node-help/README.md

 ### Contributions

+See [Contributing](#contributing).
 The search algorithm for `node-help` is not perfect so there will be bugs.
 Please feel free to raise issues on the [github issues page](https://github.com/foundling/node-help/issues).